-“To advance the awareness and impact of gospel music in the community by providing an environment for members to learn, create and present authentic gospel performances while expressing and sharing their Christian faith.”
+“To advance the awareness, education and impact of gospel music in the community by providing an environment for members to learn, create and present authentic gospel performances while expressing their Christian faith.”

 “Sing to Him a new song; play skillfully, and shout for joy!” - Psalm 33:3 NIV